 For protection when no one is home, the PumpAlarm Cellular Water Alarm sends text message alerts to your cell phone or mobile device when the water level in the pit gets too high.
 It also notifies you when there’s a power outage.

 In addition to equipping your sump pump with an alarm, it’s a good idea to add a battery-powered backup system so your sump pump will continue to pump water during power outages.
 Metropolitan Industries offers the high output Ion Storm Pro 2100DC Battery Backup System that pumps up to 2,100 gallons per hours as well as two complete flood control systems that include one or two heavy duty 1/3 HP sump pumps and a battery backup power pack powerful enough to pump for up to 20 hours.

 Trapping air in between several layers will keep you warmer than wearing one heavy piece of clothing.
 Start with a base layer that insulates well, followed by intermediate layers.

 12. Stock up on firewood, wood pellets or other alternative heat sources

 Plan ahead for a non-electric way to heat your home during a power outage and make sure you have enough wood or fuel on hand.
-Remember, however, that many alternate heat sources — including portable propane or kerosene heaters, fireplaces and wood stoves, opened kitchen ovens and gasoline generators located in a poorly vented place — can produce deadly carbon monoxide (CO) fumes.
+Remember, however, that many alternate heat sources — including portable propane or kerosene heaters, fireplaces and wood stoves, opened kitchen ovens and gasoline generators located in a poorly vented place can produce a deadly carbon monoxide (CO) fumes.
 Protect your family from odorless, invisible CO by providing adequate ventilation and installing a CO alarm with battery-backup that will continue to operate when there is a power outage.